What does a dentist do?

 practice, the ADA Health Policy Institute reports in its most recent

-survey (2015 Survey of Dental Practitioners) that the 2014 average net income for an
+survey (2018 Survey of Dental Practice) that the 2018 average net income for an

 independent private general practitioner who owned all or part of his or her